 Push to improve, never compromise

 That said, just because you started out operating in a bedroom or a garage, it doesn’t mean you stay there forever, physically and mentally.
-Once you have started making a name for yourself, a lot of other things come to play: PR, marketing, politics, requests and rebukes… the pressure to maintain your reputation and the quality of your blog will be immense.
+Once you have started making a name for yourself, a lot of other things come to play: PR, marketing, politics, requests, and rebukes… the pressure to maintain your reputation and the quality of your blog will be immense.

 You will need people to come in and help you with the peripheral duties while you try to stay true to your core content.
-The fact that they are running around to help you settle these problems allow you to do what you do best, without being too concerned by these side, but essential duties to keep the blog running.
+The fact that they are running around to help you settle these problems allow you to do what you do best, without being too concerned by this side, but essential duties to keep the blog running.